The House Crowd have been operating since March 2012.

 Yes, you opt to do so prior to the interest being paid out.
 If you do so, over 5 years, you could potentially earn an average annualised return of up to 8.2% p.a.

-When you use Auto-Invest, your money is automatically spread across a diversified portfolio of bridging, development and mezzanine finance loans in accordance with our standard Underwriting Procedures.
+When you use Auto-Invest, your money is automatically spread across a diversified portfolio of bridging and development loans in accordance with our standard Underwriting Procedures.

 We have found that typically, after taking into account, waiting for new loans to be launched, waiting for the borrowers to complete on loans and loans we have withdrawn from because the due diligence revealed hidden issues that on average investors are only utilizing their money for around 70% of the time.
 That means even if you earn 9% on every loan you make over the course of a year on average you will only make 6.3%.
 When you use Auto-Invest, your money is automatically spread across a diversified portfolio of peer-to-peer loans and property developments.